-Pomona College relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Pomona College students and recognized student organizations, on and off campus.
+Pomona College relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Pomona College students and recognized student organizations, on and off campus (regardless of whether the College owns or controls the property).
+In coordination with local law enforcement agencies, Campus Security actively works with local police to investigate certain crimes occurring on or near campus.
 If Campus Safety learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the Pomona College Dean of Students office, as appropriate.

 Pomona College requires all recognized student organizations to abide by federal, state, and local laws, and College regulations.
-As per the Pomona College Student Handbook, the College may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to violate College policy.
+As per the Pomona College Student Handbook, the College may become involved in the off campus conduct of recognized student organizations when such conduct is determined to violate College policy.

-THE CLAREMONT COLLEGES TIMELY WARNING POLICY
+THE CLAREMONT COLLEGES (TCC) TIMELY WARNING POLICY